nosachamos/formalizer/docs/custom-validators.md

 The error message to display when this validator rejects a value.

 If none is provided, a generic error message is used instead.
+You can access this generic message by importing the `DEFAULT_VALIDATION_ERROR_MESSAGE` constant.

 ### negate